s-fifteen-instruments/guardian/docs/source/controller/C_overview.rst

 GUI
 ^^^

+The unseal method using the Vault web UI is shown as an example below.

 .. figure:: ./images/vault_sealed.png
    :alt: Vault in a sealed state
+   :scale: 60%
+   :figwidth: 60%

    When Vault is in a sealed state, the Vault GUI interface will indicate with a red sealed under status.
 It will display the following prompt for the Unseal Key Portion to be entered.

 .. figure:: ./images/vault_unseal_1.png
    :alt: One unseal key entered
+   :scale: 60%
+   :figwidth: 60%

    If one unseal key is entered, it shows 1/3 keys provided.

 .. figure:: ./images/vault_unseal_2.png
    :alt: Two unseal keys entered
+   :scale: 60%
+   :figwidth: 60%

    Similarly for two unseal keys entered.

 .. figure:: ./images/vault_login.png
    :alt: Vault unsealed
+   :scale: 60%
+   :figwidth: 60%

    Once the vault is unsealed, the login screen is shown once again with the status now green indicating that Vault is unsealed.

 ----

 API
 ^^^